Nenogzar/Academy_SoftUni/advanced_python/lectures/02_tuples_and_sets/README.md

 <details><summary>🏛️ Immutable: They don’t support in-place mutations or changes to their contained elements.
 They don’t support growing or shrinking operations.</summary>

 <details><summary>⛓️ 1</summary>
->items() returns a list of tuples containing the key-value pairs in d. <br>
-The first item in each tuple is the key, and the second item is the key’s value:

 </details>